songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_database.md

 The change of the deployment definition (environment change) triggers a new rollout and all example-frontend pods will be restarted.
 The application will not be connected to the database until all pods are restarted successfully.
 {{% /alert %}}

-In order to find out if the change worked we can either look at the container's logs (`{{% param cliToolName %}} logs <pod>`) or we could register some "Hellos" in the application, delete the Pod, wait for the new Pod to be started and check if they are still there.
+To find out if the change worked we can either look at the container's logs (`{{% param cliToolName %}} logs <pod>`) or we could register some "Hellos" in the application, delete the Pod, wait for the new Pod to be started and check if they are still there.

 {{% alert title="Note" color="info" %}}
 This does not work if we delete the database Pod as its data is not yet persisted.